 Cloudify provides a user management mechanism, so you can define different users with different permissions, and upon login perform authentication and authorization to control the users’ access to resources.

 Cloudify provides a user management mechanism, so you can define different users with different permissions, and upon login perform authentication and authorization to control the users’ access to resources.
-The users can be either defined and managed in Cloudify itself, or you can configure your Manager to integrate with an LDAP-based user-management system.
-You must select one of these options, as you cannot do both, and you must configure your manager accordingly upon installation or immediately afterwards, when no actions were performed on it yet.
+The users can be either defined and managed in Cloudify itself, or you can configure your Cloudify Manager to integrate with an LDAP-based user-management system.
+You must select one of these options, as you cannot do both.
+If LDAP integration is enabled, Cloudify system role membership should be configured using user-groups.

 Overview Cloudify lets you extend the user authentication mechanism so that you can support different external authentication services.
 You can authenticate users with the basic username/password support in Cloudify or you can configure your Manager to integrate with an external authenticator, such as an LDAP-based user-management system.
 External authentication is an extension to the Cloudify Manager not included in the standard Manager installation.
 To support a new external authentication mechanism, you must add a dedicated module in the specified format to a specific location in the Manager and restart the REST services.